-I am constantly dreaming about our next trip, whether it’s a staycation or a true getaway, so when Island Air contacted me about doing some island hopping and cataloging my experience by taking over their Instagram account – I was ALL IN.
+I am constantly dreaming about our next trip, whether it’s a staycation or a true getaway, so when Island Air contacted me about doing some island hopping and cataloging my experience by taking over their Instagram account (UPDATE 2017: Unfortunately Island Air is no longer an island airline!) – I was ALL IN.
 After a bit of brainstorming, Dane and I chose Maui for our island hopping adventure and immediately began discussing what we wanted to do!
 Today, I’m sharing how to spend 48 hours in Maui and what is the best use of your time 🙂

-If you have more than 48 hours, be sure to also check out my Ultimate Activity Guide For Maui!
+To note, if you have more than 48 hours, be sure to also check out my Ultimate Activity Guide For Maui!
+Now onward with how to spend 48 precious hours on Maui!

 We caught the 7AM flight from Honolulu to Kahului on Island Air and enjoyed a quick trip.
 I love flying inter-island, because Island Air’s terminal is separate from the usual insanity of the main Honolulu terminal.
 Plus, they offer free wifi 🙂